worblehat/worblehat.github.io/_posts/2014-03-06-Using_libgit2_on_Android.md

 in your project directory.
 I like to keep them in `include` and `lib` directories under `jni/`.

 Create an `Android.mk` file in `jni/`.
-It will be the build script for androids build system.
+It will be the build script for Android's build system.
 Your jni directory structure should now look like this:

 {% highlight Bash %}